 For Program Information Packets, use this link, where there are descriptions of each program in general, course descriptions, lists of course sequences, and the cost of books, tools, uniforms, fees, and other expenses.

 Associate of Applied Science in Medical Assisting

-The following courses must completed with a "C" or better in each identified course.
+The following courses must be completed with a "C" or better in each identified course.